-In addition, school policy and practice should reflect collaboration between the school leaders and teachers, parent /carer(s), specialist education or allied health staff to develop agreed understandings and responses to students' needs, including students with autism, dyslexia, language or other learning disabilities.
+In addition, school policy and practice should reflect collaboration between the school leaders and teachers, parent/guardian/carer(s), specialist education or allied health staff to develop agreed understandings and responses to students' needs, including students with autism, dyslexia, language or other learning disabilities.

-Guidelines are available to assist schools in supporting students with disabilities and additional learning needs, refer to : Student Support Groups.
+Guidelines are available to assist schools in supporting students with disabilities and additional learning needs, see: Student Support Groups.

-For further information, refer to Students with Disability.
+For further information, see Students with a Disability.